SnootierMoon/re-fsm-tool/README.md

 string can either match or fail to match.
 Thus, for any regex, there is a set of all strings that match it.

-An regex engine implemented with FSMs will first convert the regex to an **equivalent** FSM, an FSM that accepts precisely the strings that the input regex matches.
-There are two common variants of FSMs: **nondeterministic finite automata (NFAs)** and **deterministic finite automata (DFAs)**.
-Most regex engines use NFAs as opposed to DFAs because the amount of states required to generate an an NFA equivalent to a regex is typically proportional to the length of the regular expression, while a DFA could potentially require exponentially many states with respect to the regex length.
-However, DFAs have the cool property that for any regular language (and thus any regular expression), there is a unique equivalent DFA with the smallest number of states.
+An regex engine implemented with FSMs converts the regex to an *equivalent* FSM, an FSM that accepts precisely the strings that the input regex matches.
+There are two common variants of FSMs: *nondeterministic finite automata (NFAs)* and *deterministic finite automata (DFAs)*.
+It is straightforward to convert a regex to an NFA with a number of states roughly proportional to the length of the regex, while a DFA may require an exponential number of states.
+Therefore, NFAs are the more practical option for regex engines.
+However, DFAs have the cool property that for any regular language, there is a unique DFA with the smallest number of states that precisely accepts the language.
 In other words, when asked to find the minimum DFA equivalent to a given regex, *there is only one right answer*.
+The goal of this project is to find that answer, for any regex (and in any syntax flavor, if I have time to do that).

-A pitfall of FSMs as opposed to backtracking is that the set of strings that an FSM accepts must be a **regular language**.
-Many features supported by modern regex libraries, like backreferences, allow regular expressions to match non-regular languages.
+A pitfall of FSMs as opposed to backtracking is that the set of strings that an FSM accepts must be a *regular language*.
+Many features supported by modern regex libraries, like backreferences, allow regular expressions to match non-regular languages (making "regular expression" somewhat of a mathematical misnomer for these patterns).
 Other features, such as capture groups, can be implemented with special modifications to FSMs.
 Since this project is focused on generating pure FSMs, backreferences, capture groups, and other regular-language-unfriendly features will not be supported.
 Surprisingly, FSMs